MasterFox/picar/README.md

 picar
 =====

-Control your old RC-car with a Raspberry Pi running PiCar OS.
+Control your radio-controlled car with some Python and Ryanteck Motor Controller Board!